-The Spirit is the unique difference that enables us to live the Christian life.
+The Spirit is the unique difference that enables us to live the Christian life here on earth.
 Jesus promised to send the Holy Spirit to be with us, teach us and empower us.

 The Holy Spirit’s role